Special education in the United States: Education for All Handicapped Children Act of 1975

 In 1986 EHA was reauthorized as PL 99-457, additionally covering infants and toddlers below age 3 with disabilities, and providing for associated Individual Family Service Plans (IFSP), prepared documents to ensure individualized special service delivery to families of respective infants and toddlers.

 Americans with Disabilities Act

 Providing individuals with identified disabilities similar protections from discrimination as those granted by the Civil Rights Act of 1964, the Americans with Disabilities Act of 1990 (ADA) barred discrimination in employment (Title 1), public services and transportation (Title 2) public accommodations (Title 3), telecommunications (Title 4) and miscellaneous provisions (Title 5).
-It was a great step in normalizing the lives of disabled people.
-Title 3 prohibited disability based discrimination in any place of public accommodation with regard to full and equal enjoyment of the goods, services, facilities, or accommodations.
+It was a step in normalizing the lives of disabled people.
+Title 3 prohibited disability-based discrimination in any place of public accommodation with regard to full and equal enjoyment of the goods, services, facilities, or accommodations.
 Public accommodations included most places of education.

 Individuals with Disabilities Education Act (IDEA)

 The law regarding disability education underwent a change with the introduction of Individuals with Disabilities Education Act (IDEA).
 Prior to that time, the statutory focus in EHA was to provide access to education for disabled students who had been marginalized in the public school system.
 Satisfied that the goal of "access" had been reached, in 1997 Congress enacted IDEA with the express purpose of addressing implementation problems resulting from "low expectations, and an insufficient focus on applying replicable research on proven methods of teaching and learning for children with disabilities."
 20 U.S.C. § 1400(c)(4).
 The statute clearly stated its commitment to "our national policy of ensuring equality of opportunity, full participation, independent living, and economic self-sufficiency for individuals with disabilities."
 20 U.S.C. § 1400(c)(1).

 Arguably, passage of IDEA represented a significant shift in focus from the disability education system in place prior to 1997.
 IDEA added individualized transition plans (ITP) for transitioning individuals from secondary school to adult life or post secondary education.
 Special education coverage was extended to the categories of autism and traumatic brain injury (TBI).
 In 1997 IDEA was reauthorized as PL 105-17 and extended coverage to attention deficit hyperactivity disorder (ADHD), functional behavioral assessments and intervention plans were added, and the ITP's were integrated within IEP's.
 An additional re-authorization was made in 2004 (below).

 Like EHEA before it, the act's zero reject rule requires schools to provide educational services to every disabled child, even if there is no hope of the child benefiting from the services (e.g., if the child is in a coma).